daphnezht/Haoting-Zhuang.github.io/_posts/2017-10-27-US Mass Shooting.md

   ![](/images/Top_Bottom_Risky.png?raw=true)

   Population:

-   Top 5 cities range from 575k to 1.6 million
+   Top 5 cities range from 575k to 1.6 million.

-   Bottom 5 cities range from 10k to 16k
+   Bottom 5 cities range from 10k to 16k.

   Crime Rate:

-   Top 5 cities range from 603 to 867
+   Top 5 cities range from 603 to 867.

-   Bottom 5 cities range from 34 to 50
+   Bottom 5 cities range from 34 to 50.

-  The stats and chart does correspond to the findings for the features.
+  The stats and chart does correspond to the findings I had earlier for the features.

 ## Future Works
 If I have additional time, I would like to first further refine my model by trying under-sampling & ensambling different models.
 I would also try to collect more data and incorporate more features.